mgomri/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+ React is a flexible Javascript library that allows developpers to build user interfaces by breking down complex UI into smaller components.
+The concept of Component Lifecycle A good example of what react is used for.
+Dynamic apps will render dynamic components which go through three phases in its life cycle: Mounting, Updating and Unmounting.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?
+Thinking in react involves following the steps when building an app:

+		Step 1: Break The UI Into A Component Hierarchy.
+		Step 2: Build A Static Version in React.
+		Step 3: Identify The Minimal (but complete) Representation Of UI State.
+		Step 4: Identify Where Your State Should Live.
+		Step 5: Add Inverse Data Flow.

-- [ ] Describe state.
+- [x] Describe state.

+state allows the app developper to make their UI interactive by giving them the ability to trigger changes tot he underlying data.

-- [ ] Describe props.
+- [x] Describe props.
+props is an object that holds data passed down form a parent componenent to a child component.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes? side effects are changes caused by invoking a function, and which affect state components etc outside of the scope of that function.
+Effects in a react component are synced to state or prop changes via a useEffect hook.

 ## Project Set Up